-Moroccan rug is a unique and trendy items that your home would greatly benefit from.
-Every Berber rug is handcrafted by skilled individuals who take pride in every weave that they make.
-Each rug tells a different story, so find a rug that truly speaks to you.
+Every Moroccan rug is a unique and trendy item, handcrafted by skilled individuals who take pride in every weave that they make.
+Each rug tells a different story and can truly speak to you.

-The stories was hidden with symbols.
+Most stories are told with symbols.
+Tribal life focuses the mind on what is really important.
+Often there will be repetition in symbols to reinforce their importance or a minimalist design, to focus only on what is important.
 The combination of magic symbolism and minimalist utility gives the Berber carpets their unique appeal.
 Each carpet carries the weaver’s desire to protect the human spirit from negative energy and shield the human body from the elements.
 Whether we lay them on our floors or hang them on our walls, these story-filled pieces of art become talismans for our everyday lives.

 Here you find the stories behind some symbols on the Berber rugs